 Elaine Hobby first encountered Aphra Behn’s writings in 1979, when she began work on her PhD.
 After a lifetime of editing works by other early-modern writers and analysing women’s texts from the period, she is delighted now to be dedicating every waking moment to the fascination of Behn’s oeuvre.
 She is Professor of Seventeenth-Century Studies at Loughborough University, where she has worked (mostly with glee) since 1988.

-Gillian Wright is a reader in English and Irish Literature at the University of Birmingham.
+Gillian Wright is Professor of English and Irish Literature at the University of Birmingham.
 Her publications include Producing Women’s Poetry, 1600-1730: Text and Paratext, Manuscript and Print (Cambridge: Cambridge University Press, 2013); Katherine Philips and Other Writers and Katherine Philips: Form and Reception, special issues of Women’s Writing (co-edited with Marie-Louise Coolahan); and Early Modern Women’s Manuscript Poetry (Manchester: Manchester University Press, 2005), co-edited with Jill Seal Millman.
 She is a General Editor on the Cambridge Edition of the Works of Aphra Behn, for which she is also editing Behn’s poetry.